OttoMeister/Audio-download-with-yt-dlp/vpn_surfshark.md

 ## 2. Generate Per-Server Profiles
 Save as `~/Downloads/make-wg-conf-surfshark.sh`.
 Edit `Address` and `PrivateKey`, then run `bash ~/Downloads/make-wg-conf-surfshark.sh`.
+Make a manual dwnload of a wireguard config and copy ip adress from there.
 Output: individual `.conf` files in `~/Downloads/wireguard/`.
 ```shell
 #!/bin/bash